Walgreens The Thread

 If you are an adult who gets one dose of PCV20, you don't need to repeat it, but if you got a dose of PCV13, PCV15 or PPSV23, you may need an additional pneumonia vaccine to complete your series.

 Getting a pneumococcal vaccine is the best way to help prevent pneumonia infection.
 Staying up to date with your flu vaccination every year is important too.
 Having the flu increases the likelihood of getting a secondary infection of pneumococcal pneumonia.
-Also, two studies from the Alzheimer’s Association International Conference (AAIC) 2020 showed that getting a flu vaccine was connected with a 17% decrease in incidence of Alzheimer’s dementia and decreased another 13% with annual flu vaccination; while pneumonia vaccine given to people ages 65-75 decreased Alzheimer’s risk up to 40%, depending on individual genes.
-There are effective pneumonia vaccine options available, including PCV20 which has shown similar effectiveness to PCV13—with one dose.
+Also, two studies from the Alzheimer’s Association International Conference (AAIC) 2020 showed that getting a flu vaccine was connected with a 17% decrease in incidence of Alzheimer’s dementia and decreased another 13% with more consistent annual flu vaccination; while pneumonia vaccine given to people ages 65-75 decreased Alzheimer’s risk up to 40%, depending on individual genes.
+There are effective pneumonia vaccine options available, including PCV20, which has shown effectiveness with only one dose.
 Go to Walgreens.com/vaccines to find out more information and to schedule your vaccination(s) at your local Walgreen’s Pharmacy.

 What is shingles?